Firazyr is a brand-name injection prescribed for hereditary angioedema. Firazyr contains the active ingredient icatibant acetate.

 There aren’t any foods that have been specifically reported to interact with Firazyr.
 If you have any questions about eating certain foods with Firazyr, talk with your doctor.

-Firazyr can be used alone or with other medications for hereditary angioedema (HAE).
+You can use Firazyr alone or with other medications for hereditary angioedema (HAE).
 Firazyr helps treat acute (severe and sudden) attacks of HAE, but your doctor may prescribe another drug to help prevent HAE attacks.

 Examples of drugs that may be used to help prevent acute attacks of HAE include: